LizLaffitte/yellow-bit-road/README.md

 # YellowBitRoad

 A Ruby on Rails application designed to help self-taught programmers keep track of their coding learning goals.
 Users can chart their own roads to learning new programming languages and concepts.
-Create a new road and add courses as checkpoints along that road.
-You can assign goal completion dates to both checkpoints and learning roads.
+Create a new learning road and add courses as checkpoints along that road.
+Assign goal completion dates to both checkpoints and learning roads to keep your learning on track.

 YellowBitRoad was built from my own experience as a self-led programming student.
 I would often find courses online for a language I didn't know, or know well, and want to take at a later date.
 It was difficult to keep track of them all, and organize them in into a clear road to learning something new.
 YellowBitRoad was created to serve as a tool for creating and organizing those roads, as well as a way to discover new programming courses to take.